jgrassler/talks/monasca-onboarding/src/main.md

 <!--

-Alarm definitions and thresholds and various other things are stored in a configuration database (usually MariaDB) which is accessed by various Monasca components.
-Among other things monasca-api contains the schema migrations for this database.
+Alarm definitions, thresholds and various other things are stored in a configuration database.

+This is a plain old SQL database, usually MariaDB since OpenStack has pretty much standardized on MariaDB.

+Various Monasca components use it for things such as alarm state or user defined runtime state such as alarm definitions.

 -->